 - 2 five-gallon buckets with lids

 Also, make sure that they meet local waste disposal standards.
-Even if you only set aside the requisite bucket, lid, lime and bags, you’re going to be thankful that you took the time to prepare for the most basic elements of sanitation and hygiene!
+Even if you only set aside the requisite bucket, lid, lime and bags, you’re going to be thankful that you took the time to prepare for the most basic elements of Hygiene and Sanitation After Disaster!

 Continue Tutorial Below